lnassery/ai-offline-evaluations/notebooks/chapter_02/README.md

 - Colab will start a free runtime for you (takes a few seconds).

 ### 4. Run Each Cell
-- Click on the first code cell and press **Shift + Enter** (or click the ▶️ play button).
+- Click on the first code cell and click the play button.
-- Continue running cells in order — the outputs will appear beneath each one.
+- Continue running cells in order.
+The outputs will appear beneath each cell executed.

 ### 5. Read & Experiment
 - Each section of the notebook mirrors a concept from Chapter 2 of the book.